 - Meetings features: Zoom Meetings include participant engagement features like filters, up to 9 user spotlights, pinned screens, audience polling and surveys, meeting co-hosts, meeting waiting rooms, and more

-GoTo’s business collaboration platform, GoTo Connect, combines VoIP calling, video meetings, and chat with call management capabilities like a drag-and-drop dial plan editor, advanced ring strategies, do not disturb, and unlimited call queues.
-GoTo Meeting includes useful collaboration features, but only hosts up to 150 participants maximum–less than the competition.
+GoTo’s business collaboration platform, GoTo Connect, combines a VoIP phone system, video calls, and chat with call management capabilities like a drag-and-drop dial plan editor, advanced ring strategies, do not disturb, and unlimited call queues.
+GoTo Meeting includes useful collaboration features but only hosts up to 150 participants maximum–less than the competition.

 - Custom call flows: With the visual plan editor, create custom call flows that map out the incoming caller’s self-service journey.
 Combine tools like auto attendants and voicemails, with actions like scheduling appointments and prompting for a password, to route callers to the correct destination or service.

-- One-click video conferencing: Switch from a chat into a group or one-on-one meeting with a single click
+- One-click video and audio conferencing: Switch from a chat into a group or one-on-one meeting with a single click

-- Meeting scheduling: Easily create, schedule, add co-organizers to, and set a duration for one-time or recurring video meetings.
+- Meeting scheduling: Easily create, schedule, add co-organizers, and set a duration for one-time or recurring video meetings.
 View all meetings in your calendar app, and set automated meeting reminders.

 Dialpad: Best for Small Teams